103rd Attack Squadron: Airborne Forward Air Control

 Another interesting element was a small side deployment to Qatar.
-The 111th was the first Air Guard fighter unit deployed to Al Jaber and also the first ANG Wing to volunteer for a solo 3-month Operation Southern Watch deployment.
-The combat flight missions over Iraq were to enforce United Nations resolutions and occurred during the 1990s post Cold War era.
+The wing was the first Air Guard fighter unit deployed to Al Jaber and also the first ANG Wing to volunteer for a solo three-month Operation Southern Watch deployment.
+The combat flight missions over Iraq were to enforce compliance with the Iraqi No Fly Zones.

 Ground Support

 In 1996, the 111th FW pilots transitioned from the OA-10 AFAC mission to the universal A-10 "attack" mission.
 Now the pilots' primary task was to provide Close Air Support (CAS) for joint service ground forces, as well as performing AFAC and CSAR duties as before.
 This change to the normal A-10 role aligned the wing with all the other A-10 units in the active duty and Air Reserve Component (ARC).

-The second 111th FW deployment to Al Jaber AB occurred in 1999, again to support joint combat flight operations for Operation Southern Watch over Iraq.
+The second 111th FW deployment to Ahmad al-Jaber Air Base occurred in 1999, again to support joint combat flight operations for Operation Southern Watch over Iraq.
 Missions included Combat Search and Rescue alert, Kill Box flights over Iraq, Airborne Forward Air Control and joint training missions over Kuwait.
-Use of the A-10 was more limited than before, due to the aircraft's relative lack of a precision weapon capability [except the AGM-65 Maverick air-to-ground tactical missile].
+Use of the A-10 was more limited than before, due to the aircraft's relative lack of precision weapon capability [except the AGM-65 Maverick air-to-ground tactical missile].

-Global War on Terrorism
+Afghanistan

-Immediately following the 9/11 attacks on NYC and Washington, DC, the 111th FW voluntarily deployed on very short notice back to Al Jaber AB to support joint combat flight operations for Operation Southern Watch over Iraq and Operation Enduring Freedom over Afghanistan.
+Immediately following the September 11 terrorist attacks on NYC and Washington, DC, the 111th FW voluntarily deployed on very short notice back to Ahmad al-Jaber Air Base to support joint combat flight operations for Operation Southern Watch over Iraq and Operation Enduring Freedom over Afghanistan.
 Missions included Combat Search and Rescue alert and joint training missions over Kuwait.
-111th Weapons personnel assisted in the loading of combat ordnance for the first sorties into Afghanistan in November, 2001.
+Wing weapons personnel assisted in the loading of combat ordnance for the first sorties into Afghanistan in November, 2001.

 From October 2002 – January 2003, the wing was the lead unit for a short notice, voluntary, out-of-cycle AEF deployment to Bagram AB, Afghanistan.
 Bagram had been a massive Soviet base during the decade when they occupied Afghanistan (1979–89), but was almost completely destroyed in that period and civil war afterwards.
 The 111th aircraft supported joint combat flight operations with US Army, Special Forces, and coalition ground forces in Afghanistan.
 The A-10s were flown and maintained in the most primitive conditions, yet the 111th personnel flew 100% of the assigned tasking for their entire deployment – at four times the normal sortie rate of home.
 Other unique aspects of the operation were total 'blacked out' night-time operations (no lights on the field or camp – everything was done by night vision goggles); an extensive number of mines/UXOs around and on the air field; extreme weather conditions and enemy shelling using BM-12 107mm rockets.